KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 For this purpose, I am going to pretend to go through an undergrad degree in pure math.
 I want to think like a mathematician.
 I will read books, watch courses and solve problems.
 I will write about my journey and invite others to join me in study groups.

-If you feel like you have given up on your math mojo, no matter how early in life, you can get it back!
-Join me, all you ex-lazy, regret-riddled students and not-good-at-math kids, I want to hear your stories!

 ## But Why, You Nerd?

 I work as a machine learning (ML) engineer.
 I use math every day to teach machines how to do things that are easy for humans, but hard for computers.
 If I want to thrive and excel in my work, I have to read scientific papers on ML.